 The Owner covenants with the Council prior to the Commencement Date:

-To obtain the Council's approval in writing of the identity of the AHP (such approval not to be unreasonably withheld or delayed);
+to obtain the Council's approval in writing of the identity of the AHP (such approval not to be unreasonably withheld or delayed);

-To commence negotiations for the Disposal of the Affordable Rented Units and the Shared Ownership Units to a AHP the identity of whom has been approved in accordance with paragraph 15.1(a) of this Schedule; and
+to commence negotiations for the Disposal of the Affordable Rented Units and the Shared Ownership Units to a AHP the identity of whom has been approved in accordance with paragraph 15.1(a) of this Schedule; and

-To give the Council notice of commencement of these negotiations.
+to give the Council notice of commencement of these negotiations.

 The Owner covenants with the Council not to Commence Development without first having complied with paragraph 15.1 of this Schedule.